1970s in jazz

-In the 1970s jazz, jazz became increasingly influenced by Latin jazz, combining rhythms from African and Latin American countries, often played on instruments such as conga, timbale, güiro, and claves, with jazz and classical harmonies played on typical jazz instruments (piano, double bass, etc.).
-Artists such as Chick Corea, John McLaughlin and Al Di Meola increasingly influenced the genre with jazz fusion, a hybrid form of jazz-rock fusion which was developed by combining jazz improvisation with rock rhythms, electric instruments, and the highly amplified stage sound of rock musicians such as Jimi Hendrix.
+In the 1970s, jazz became increasingly influenced by Latin jazz, combining rhythms from African and Latin American countries, often played on instruments such as conga, timbale, güiro, and claves, with jazz and classical harmonies played on typical jazz instruments (piano, double bass, etc.).
+Artists such as Chick Corea, John McLaughlin, and Al Di Meola increasingly influenced the genre with jazz fusion, a hybrid form of jazz-rock fusion which was developed by combining jazz improvisation with rock rhythms, electric instruments, and the highly amplified stage sound of rock musicians such as Jimi Hendrix.
 All Music Guide states that "..until around 1967, the worlds of jazz and rock were nearly completely separate."
 However, "...as rock became more creative and its musicianship improved, and as some in the jazz world became bored with hard bop and did not want to play strictly avant-garde music, the two different idioms began to trade ideas and occasionally combine forces."

-On June 16, 1972, the New York Jazz Museum opened in New York City at 125 West 55th Street in a one and one-half story building.
-It became the most important institution for jazz in the world with a 25,000 item archive, free concerts, exhibits, film programs, etc.
+On June 16, 1972, the New York Jazz Museum opened in New York City at 125 West 55th Street in a one-and-a-half-story building.
+It became the most important institution for jazz in the world with a 25,000-item archive, free concerts, exhibits, film programs, etc.